OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/WriteTableToDataStore/WriteTableToDataStore.md

 	(i.e., hours, minutes, and seconds may be shown with default zero values in output)
 *	the specified table columns are written (all are written by default)
-	+ primary keys in the database table do not need to be specified (their values will be assigned automatically)
+	+ primary keys in the database table do not need to be specified (their values will be assigned automatically), although primary keys with special values, such as strings, can be specified
 	+ table columns that correspond to related tables in the datastore table need to be mapped using the `DataStoreRelatedColumnsMap` command parameter

+### Relationship Example ###

-An example of column mapping to a related table is as follows, using the notation Table.Column to fully identify columns:
+An example of column mapping to a related table is as follows, using the notation `Table.Column` to fully identify columns:

 * the string `TableID.DataType` column is in the input data
 * an integer database table `TimeSeriesMeta.DataTypeID` column is a foreign key